Sage-Bionetworks/transit-infra/README.md

 ## Workflow
-AWS enforces a specific workflow when setting up the hub and spoke accounts.
+AWS enforces a specific workflow when setting up the Transit Gateway in a hub and spoke architecture.

-This workflow involves establishing connection between hub and spoke by sending and accepting invitations.
+1. Setup the transit gateway in the central/hub account
+2. Share the transit gateway in the hub account (VPC settings).
+3. Share the transit gateway to spoke accounts with the Resource Access Manager.
+4. Accept invitations from spoke account in the Resource Access Manager.
+5. Create attachments to the transit gateway hub from spoke accounts.
+6. Setup transit gateway VPC routes in the hub account.

 ### Setup a Hub
 Setup a transit gateway("hub") and send invitations to share the